Fluconazole Side Effects

 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking fluconazole:Rare
+You should check with your doctor immediately if any of these side effects occur when taking fluconazole:Rare

 - Abdominal or stomach pain